life-itself/web3/claims/index.md

 # The Aspirations and Claims of Crypto & Web3

-* What are the key high level problems, aspirations and hopes that crypto & web3 movement pseaks to?
+* What are the key high level problems, aspirations and hopes that crypto & web3 movement speaks to?
 * What are the specific claims made for crypto & web3?
 * What are the evaluations of those claims and evidence for them?